ShashankK-23/mt_summarizer_project/README.md

 - Translation uses Google Translate API (free tier, may have limits).
 - Summarization uses the LSA algorithm (English only by default).

+### PDF / Poppler
+- To OCR scanned PDFs the app uses pdf2image which requires Poppler.
+On Windows install Poppler and provide its bin path via the environment variable `POPPLER_PATH` or add it to your PATH.
+- Poppler downloads: https://poppler.freedesktop.org/ or for Windows builds see https://github.com/oschwartz10612/poppler-windows

+### Tesseract
+- Install Tesseract OCR and either add it to your PATH or set the `TESSERACT_CMD` environment variable to the full path of `tesseract.exe`.

+### Environment variables (optional)
+- `TESSERACT_CMD`: full path to tesseract executable (e.g. `C:\Program Files\Tesseract-OCR\tesseract.exe`).
+- `POPPLER_PATH`: path to poppler `bin` folder if not added to PATH.

 ## Folder Structure
 - `app.py` - Main Flask application
 - `templates/` - HTML templates